Fitness Feud: Whoop Sues Polar Over ‘Wholesale Copy’ of Wearable Design

 Bad News for Polar?

-If successful, the lawsuit would probably force Polar to redesign its new device before restarting sales in the USA.
+If successful, the lawsuit would probably force Polar to redesign a new device before restarting sales in the USA, which would probably take two years.
 It would be a significant legal victory for Whoop in protecting its distinctive aesthetic in the non-watch part of the wearable market.

 A victory would enable Whoop to take action against other competitors like Amazfit.